 In 1997, I brought back to Italy the teachings of some of the most important scholars of the right of citizenship and immigration In Europe.

 Working in public offices and in law firms in Trento, Rome and Amsterdam helped me understand how the administrative system works, as well as what citizens expect from offices.
 I had the good fortune to meet fine professionals and network with them.
-Meeting people coming from all countries in the world to Italy opened my mind and heart to the needs of mobile people.
+Meeting people coming from all countries in the world to Italy opened my mind and heart to the needs of cross-border mobility.

 I have written professional training guides for lawyers on Italian citizenship by marriage, citizenship by lineage and on Italian and European Union immigration law.
 Read some texts published online